 Staff acknowledge the need for a culture of vigilance to be present in the school to support safeguarding.
 This includes awareness and sensitivity to attitudinal changes of pupils which may indicate they are at risk of radicalization.
-Staff will consider the level of risk to identify the most appropriate referral, which could include reference to Channel (is a voluntary, confidential support programme which focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into terrorism) or Children's Social Care.
+Staff will consider the level of risk to identify the most appropriate referral, which could include reference to Channel or Children's Social Care (OSPOD).

-Contact details for support and advice on the Prevent Duty can be found below.
+Contact details for support and advice on the Prevent Duty can be found above.

-The Department of Education statutory Prevent Duty quidance can be accessed here.
+The Department of Education statutory Prevent Duty guidance can be accessed here.